SR-14968

 SR-14968 is a drug which acts as a biased agonist at the μ-opioid receptor, selective for activation of the G-protein signalling pathway over β-arrestin 2 recruitment.
 It is closely related to other compounds such as SR-17018 although it is more potent and is a fully efficacious agonist.
 SR-14968 shows robust biased agonist activity in vitro, but in animal studies in vivo behaves more like a typical opioid agonist and will still produce respiratory suppression at higher doses although it has a wider safety profile compared to fentanyl.
 Compounds of this class are under development as potential analgesic medications with lower risk of overdose and drug dependence compared to traditional opioid drugs.
+SR-14968 was encountered online as a novel designer drug in 2025.
+It was proposed by the DEA to be placed on the Schedule 1 list in the USA on 1 July 2026.